Winter storm whipping northeast US with snow, thunderstorms

 NEW YORK (AP) — A dangerous winter storm brought significant snowfall, strong thunderstorms and blustery winds to the northeastern U.S. on a holiday Monday.

-A foot (30 centimeters) or more of snow fell in parts of New York state, Ohio and Pennsylvania Sunday night through Monday morning, and tens of thousands of customers in the region were without power.
+The storm system dropped a foot (30 centimeters) or more of snow in parts of New York state, Ohio and Pennsylvania Sunday night through Monday morning after pummeling parts of the Southeast on Sunday.

-Forecasters in Buffalo, New York, said the snow was falling fast, dumping almost 17 inches (43 centimeters) by 10 a.m.
+Forecasters in Buffalo, New York, said almost 18 inches (45 centimeters) of snow fell by 1 p.m.
+Monday.
 The city advised people not to travel if they didn’t need to on this Martin Luther King Jr. Day, while some surrounding towns instituted a travel ban.

 “WOW!
 (Latest) snow measurement at 1 AM was 4.6 inches in the last hour at the Buffalo Airport!” the National Weather Service in Buffalo tweeted overnight.
 “And tack on another 4 inches in the last hour ending at 2 AM!
 Total so far since late Sun evening – 10.2 inches.”

-The weather service said 17 inches (43 centimeters) or more of snow were reported in Ashtabula County in northeast Ohio.
+Weather service meteorologist Alexa Maines said 15 inches (38 centimeters) or more of snow were reported in Cleveland, Ohio, and 25 inches (63 centimeters) in parts of Ashtabula County in the northeast corner of the state.

+Power outages affected tens of thousands of customers in the northeast, and hundreds of flights were canceled.
+Many COVID-19 vaccination and testing sites had to close down.

 New York City got less than an inch of snow, which was washed away by rain overnight.
 The weather service said spotty showers and snow showers might continue through Monday night.